joshsprague/nodetron/README.md

 #Nodetron

-A conceptual overview.
-Let's see if this is even possible!
+Let's see if this is possible!

 ###Instructions

-1. `grunt client` to run serve client in static server
+1. `grunt client` to serve client in static server
 2. `grunt server` to run server
 3. `grunt server-unit` to run server unit tests
 4. `grunt client-unit` to run client unit tests
 5. `grunt e2e` to run client e2e tests on Chrome (not implemented yet).
-6. `grunt cross` to run client e2e tests on Firefox as well as Chrome (not implemented).
+6. `grunt cross` to run client e2e tests on Firefox as well as Chrome (not implemented yet).

 More resources: